taocat/ukai/README.md

     Usage: remove_location.py IMAGE_NAME LOCATION

+### Synchronize locations

+The `synchronize.py` command synchronizes the out-of-sync data to the latest in-sync data.
+Since synchronize operation takes some time, you can specify the range of blocks to synchronize with parameters.

+    Usage: synchronize.py [-s START_BLOCK] [-e END_BLOCK] IMAGE_NAME

+If you ommit the `-s` parameter then `0` is assumed.
+If you ommit the `-e` parameter, then the last block number is automatically specified.

 ### Get a List of Failure Nodes

 The `get_error_state.py` command displays the list of nodes which are